7.7 Presenter Notes

 A: The presenter mode shows thumbnails of the current slide and the next slide on the left, presenter notes on the right (see Section 7.3.5), and also a timer on the top right.

-The keys c and p can be very useful when you present with your own computer connected to a second screen (such as a projector).
+The keys c (clone) and p (presenter mode) can be very useful when you present with your own computer connected to a second screen (such as a projector).

 Only you can see the presenter mode, which means only you can see presenter notes and the time, and preview the next slide.
 You may press t to restart the timer at any time.